 In achieving this there’s many things involved.
 There’s designing a space and thinking of the proportions of the space in relationship to the works.
 There’s also a palette of colors taken into account that will allow for the paintings to appear truthful to the colors that the artist wanted to render his ideas with.
 There’s many, many things involved.

-Andrew: This exhibition was supposed to go up in the spring and be our introduction to summer, this beautiful Monet show.
+Andrew: So then, sort of fast-forwarding—because this exhibition was supposed to go up in the spring and was supposed to be our introduction to summer, this beautiful Monet show.
 And then of course COVID-19 happened.
-And so I’m wondering if you can tell us about your emotional state when you found out that the museum was going to be closing and that you were going to have to rethink your approach.
+And so I’m wondering if you can tell us about your sort of emotional state when you found out that the museum was going to be closing and that you were going to have to rethink your approach.
 What was going through your mind when that all happened?

 Gloria: Part of the joy of working on an exhibition—and I’m sure Leticia thinks the same—is that you follow the building process.
 And you think about it, and you’re watching and you go every day, “Okay, what did you do today?”
 And all of a sudden we were isolated from that part of the experience, and there wasn’t any building going on.
 So it felt sad because the momentum was so much there.
-We had already almost finished the labels, we were talking about where things go, and then we had to rethink everything.
+We had already almost finished the labels, we were talking about where things go, and then we had to, you know, kind of rethink everything.

 Leticia: To Gloria’s point, one thing that the visitor should know is that Regenstein, where the show is happening, is a square gallery—15,000 square feet.
 And so it’s like a blank template.
 Every time we do a show we completely redesign the space.
 So what you visited for Warhol will look completely different for Monet.
 It’s like a dream come true for a designer to have such an open template to work with.